Palazzo Barberini facade with fountain in Rome, Italy.

 Additional information

-• Note that "Sale del Settecento" will be closed to the public on March 5th.
+• The "Sale del Settecento" will be closed on March 5th.

 Judith Beheading Holofernes painting by Caravaggio, depicting dramatic biblical scene.